romenfuji/Tally-ERP/README.md

 I WILL ADD IMAGES FOR BETTER UNDERSTANDING THE INSTALLATION .........................................

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Step 1 --> Click on Code and then click on Download ZIP. (as shown in the image below).
+Step 1 --> Click on Code and then click on Download ZIP.

 Step 2 --> Goto Windows Settings > Virus and Threat Protection and click on Manage Settings under Virus and Threat Protection Settings.